dvdhllbrg/wsiw/README.md

 ##Todo:
 * Trailers
-* More choices for which movies to fetch (only with a certain IMDB rating, etc.)
+* A lot more sources
-* Redo design in Angular
+* Rewrite frontend in Angular
+* Rewrite backend in Node